The Eviction Process in California

 (Cal.
 Civ.
 Proc.
 Code § 1161(4) (2023).)
 (Landlords can also use a three-day unconditional notice to quit when a tenant subject to the Act ignores a three-day notice to quit or cure a lease violation that can be corrected.
 More on that below.)

-Ending a California Tenancy When the Landlord Doesn't Have Cause
+Terminating a California Tenancy Without Cause

 The rules for terminating a lease without cause vary depending on whether the tenancy is month-to-month or a fixed term.